perfettiful/3601-S16-lab4_mongo/LABTASKS.md

 -  What functions are defined in the controller?
 How do they change the database data?

-> The three functions contained in the controller are index, create and destroy.
+> The three functions contained in the controller are index which finds all the pets in the database,
+>create adds a "Pet" to the database and destroy which finds a "Pet" by its pet ID and then removes it from the database or throws a "404 not found" error if the pet does not exist..

 -  How does one get or delete elements in the database?

-> It appears the create fct will retrieve data from the database, whereas the detroy fct will delete data from it.
+> It appears the index fct will retrieve data from the database, whereas the destroy fct will delete data from it.

 ##### What is the purpose of index.js in the api/pets?
 Where is it referenced?